Parents and Diet Culture

 - Learn about how health is much broader than weight.
 Read the resources on our website about Health at Every Size ® to expose yourself to messages that challenge the weight-normative paradigm.

 - Stop talking critically about any body, including your own body and especially fat bodies.
-Model body appreciation and respect for all bodies and for body diversity.
+Instead, model body appreciation and respect for all bodies and for body diversity.

 - Accept that your teen likely needs to gain weight and examine your fears about what that means for them and for you.
 Read our article on recovery weights.

-- Encourage your teen to see fat not as something to be feared.
+- Encourage your teen to not be afraid of fatness.
 We don’t want to reinforce what the eating disorder is afraid of.
 We need to make it safe for people to be fat.

 - Refrain from categorizing foods as healthy or unhealthy, good or bad.
 Model eating a variety of foods including foods you may have previously demonized, including desserts.
 Model eating with enjoyment and the social connection that comes from sharing meals.